nxp-qoriq-yocto-sdk/uspdcp/README.txt

                          This is a two-thread application that performs loopback encapsulation/decapsulation of PDCP data plane and control plane, using Scatter-Gather tables.
                          See <test-scenario-b2b>/readme.txt for more details

+                    ---> <test-scenario-poll-irq-napi-wcdma>
+                         This is a two-thread test application that allows testing RLC which tests all available combinations of protocol direction (Uplink/Downlink), protocol direction (Encapsulate/ Decapsulate), with an option of selecting a random subset of these.
+Both acknowledged and unacknowledged modes are tested.
+                         All the obtained results are checked againsted pre-made reference test vectors.
+                         Exercises all the available options for retrieving processed packets: poll, IRQ, NAPI.
+                         See <test-scenario-poll-irq-napi-wcdma>/readme.txt for more details.

 ----------------------------------------------------------------------------------------------------
 HOW TO INSTALL SEC USER SPACE DRIVER